Millet Poha Recipe

 They are great for people with diabetes because of their low glycemic index (they are digested and absorbed slowly).

-This vegan and gluten-free recipe can be served for breakfast, snacks, or even a light lunch.
+This vegan and gluten-free recipe can be served for breakfast, snacks, or a light lunch.

-It is great to pack for the school or work lunch boxes as well.
+It is great to pack for school or work lunchboxes as well.

 Ingredients

-Millet Poha – There are a variety of poha made with millets available these days.
+Millet Poha – A variety of poha made with millets is now available.
 Check any Indian grocery store or online to source it.

 Oil – Use any neutral oil to make the poha.
 Ghee also works fine.

-Others – You will also need cumin seeds, curry leaves, peanuts, onions, green chilies, lime juice, salt, sugar, and cilantro (coriander).
+Others – You will also need cumin seeds, curry leaves, raw peanuts, onions, green chilies, freshly squeezed lime juice, salt, sugar, and cilantro (fresh coriander leaves).

 To make the poha more filling and wholesome, you can add veggies like potato, green peas, carrot, etc to it.